codepath/android_guides/Using-Parcelable.md

 ### Creating a Parcelable, The Easier Way (using IntelliJ or Android Studio)

 There is a [Parcelable plugin](https://github.com/mcharmas/android-parcelable-intellij-plugin) that can be imported directly into IntelliJ or Android Studio, which enables you to generate the boilerplate code for creating Parcelables.
-You can install this plugin by going to `Android Studio` -> `Preferences` -> `Plugins` -> `Browse repositories`:
+You can install this plugin by going to `Android Studio` -> `File` -> `Settings` -> `Plugins` -> `Browse repositories`:

 <a href="https://i.imgur.com/jceThxd.gif" alt="Installing Parcelable"><img src="https://i.imgur.com/jceThxd.gif"></a>